kaczcards/card-show-finder/WORKFLOW_TEST.md

 This is the **second** (re-run) trigger following lint‐fix commits.
 Purpose: ensure that all three workflows now pass successfully with the updated ESLint configuration and resolved issues.

+---

+## Final Fixes - Commit `f26b2cd`

+**Timestamp:** 2025-08-01 T01:20 UTC

+The following final ESLint issues were addressed:

+1. **errorService.test.ts** – Replaced the unused `catch (_)` pattern with a parameter-less `catch` block to satisfy the `@typescript-eslint/no-unused-vars` rule.
+2. **subscriptionService.test.ts** – Removed an obsolete `eslint-disable-next-line` directive for unused variables, as it was no longer necessary after recent refactors.

+These changes eliminate the last remaining lint violations.
+All CI, CD, and Security workflows should now execute and complete successfully without errors.